yR-DEV/learningAngular/Unit-2/1-a-new-structure.md

 ## Questions

 * What are possible issues with this new file structure?
+* When thinking about extending the single responsibility principle to the app structure, what are some other ways that the app could be structured?
 * What are the differences between serving files from an http server and from the file system?
 It seemed to work fine with just `open index.html` in the browser...
+* Reflecting on the new structure and thinking back to lesson 1 - is Angular an MVC framework?
+How does the app structure support/disprove that?